 Sex is More Than Just Penetration

 When we think of breaking our virginity, we usually think of penis-vagina penetration, which is not the case for everyone.
-Virginity is different for everyone and we don't need to have one definition fits all.
-Some people might have sex with someone of the same sex for the first time, someone might use a toy for the first time, someone might have oral sex for their first time.
+Virginity is different for everyone and we don't need to have one definition that fits all.
+Some people might have sex with someone of the same sex for the first time, someone might use a toy for the first time, or someone might have oral sex for the first time.
 Everyone's experiences are equally valid and there's not really one perfect or ultimate way to have sex.

 However, there are a number of things that will help increase pleasure and decrease pain for all types of sex, so whatever you're into, there are things you can learn and use to make your first experiences more enjoyable!